Nice classic burgundy style Pinot. Enjoyable. Light and somewhat fruit forward — 5 months ago

 Evangelho Carignan is back from Bedrock for the ‘22 vintage and this one is loaded with potential.
 It’s got firm tannins, plentiful zip, and lots of bright berries at this very young age.
 The nose is deeper and sweeter, maybe belying more balance to come.
 And for those that like the way a glass looks, perhaps the most stunning color I’ve seen, from deep, dusty purple to near dayglo pink on the edges.
-Worth a look and taste (and some cellaring if you have more than one)! — 10 months ago
+Worth a look and taste (and some cellaring if you have more than one)! — a year ago

 Promising red fruit on the nose but a bit too tannic—decanting was de rigueur.
 After 45 minutes it was better but still tight.
 It took a full two hours to open up fully and show interesting notes of tobacco, earth and pencil shavings to balance the fruit and acid.
 Tells me that I should wait another five years before opening my remaining bottles.
-Enjoyed the 2021 vintage with prime ribeye cap steak from Costco, chicken liver pate and Taleggio cheese, with visiting family (William, Teresa, Xander and Samantha). — 5 months ago
+Enjoyed the 2021 vintage with prime ribeye cap steak from Costco, chicken liver pate and Taleggio cheese, with visiting family (William, Teresa, Xander and Samantha). — 6 months ago

 If you’ve been following me on CT or Delectable for while, you’ve probably read some of my tasting notes on the Pinot Noirs from McHenry Vineyard.
 Few are aware that this special vineyard, way up on Bonny Doon Road, even exists.
 Fewer probably know that the McHenry family have been quietly producing wine from this vineyard for over 40 years.
 It has never been easy.
 Not only are the vines own-rooted, they have also had to deal with some devastating fires over the years.
 And yet, despite the challenges, the McHenry’s remain committed to growing Pinot Noir and making truly special wine.